-Nike Inc. Organizational Culture Characteristics: An Analysis
+Nike’s Culture & Its Characteristics: An Analysis

 Features of Nike’s Organizational Culture